-In a healthcare environment with acuity on the rise, many communities are enhancing their lifts programs.
+In a healthcare environment with acuity on the rise, many facilities are enhancing their lifting sling programs.
 With this comes the need to rethink the approach to slings.
-While proper medical procedures and manufacturer guidelines should be followed at all times, our experts have put together a few tips to demystify a few common questions about slings.
+While proper medical procedures and manufacturer guidelines should be followed at all times, our experts have put together a few tips to demystify a few common questions about slings and lifts.
+Proper patient positioning through lifting slings can play a critical role in improving respiratory exchange and encouraging patient stimulation.

-While there isn’t one right answer to this question and the quantity will depend greatly on the resident population in a building, below is a general starting point.
-These per-lift recommendations will change based on the acuity level of residents and body type.
+First, identify how many patient lift slings slings your healthcare setting needs.
+While there isn’t one right answer to this question and the quantity will depend greatly on the patient population in a building, below is a general starting point.
+These per-lift recommendations will change based on the acuity level of patients and body type.

 Divided Leg Slings: 3 medium, 1 – 2 large and 1 extra large